Connecting Virtually to Your Long Distant Loved Ones

-Video chat is a fantastic way to keep in touch – often the only way – in the era of COVID-19.
-Unless your aging loved ones live with you, chances are you need a smartphone or tablet to keep in touch with them.
+Video chat is a fantastic way to keep in touch – often the only way – when you live out of town.
+You need a smartphone or tablet to keep in touch with them.
 We’re here to help navigate what can sometimes be an intimidating world for seniors.

-These easy-to-use apps will help keep you in contact with your loved one during the current pandemic.
-We’ve also thrown in some tips for how to get the senior in your life to embrace technology.
+These easy-to-use apps will help keep you in contact with your loved one.
+We’ve also included tips for how to get the senior in your life to embrace technology.

 Apps to Use